wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 Sublimating my sexuality into my writing wasn't without long-term benefits.
 During a spate of book tours a couple of years ago, I discovered that a good reading at Borders can translate into romance at the Hilton ("I think we can still get room service at this hour") , thus reducing my usually extended courtship phase to a few hours, at best.
 This has led to a corresponding reduction in my ability to do any intelligence gathering about what viral companions I might be bringing home with me at tour's end.

-The youngest women I've been with don't generally

-lie about their conditions.
-They simply don't know about

-them at all, nor do they want to.
-"I've never been tested

-for anything," a grad student informed me as s_he

-removed her clothes.
-"I'm scared of what would show
+The youngest women I've been with don't generally lie about their conditions.
+They simply don't know about them at all, nor do they want to.
+"I've never been tested for anything," a grad student informed me as she removed her clothes.
+"I'm scared of what would show up."

-up."
 I guess that counts as an open-ended disclosure.

 The one older woman I dated, however--a marriedbut-pretty-m uch-separated audiologist-withheld the